Tumekab/Tumekab/README.md

 <br>Inclusivity and accessibiltily is at the heart of what I do.

 ### What I'm up to
-👾 Building a personal Animal Crossing Islanders Tracker Web App 🌱 I’m currently learning: Node.js | Express | three.js
+👾 Building a personal Animal Crossing Islanders Tracker Web App <br>
+🌱 I’m currently learning: Node.js | Express | three.js <br>
 👩🏻‍💻 Over at CodeHub collaborating with others to help re-build the Bristol Tech Fair website

 <h3 align="left">Get in touch with me:</h3>